fredeil/INF-2202/eksamen-2018/konteksamen-2018-lf.md

 > How would you use the Bloom filter to transform the initial schemas of the input file to an encrypted equivalent suitable for _cold storage_?

+## Question 3 - Reactive programming (RP)

+### 3a - Reactive/Thread based programming

+> When would you use reactive programming instead of thread base programming?

+### 3b - Transforming streams

+> How would you use RxPY to transform the stream of GEO events into _the time to destination_ (-25.385, 16.423)
+> based on average speed? _(Hint: this is related to mandatory assignment 2)_

+Not relevant

+### 3c - Implement model

+> How would you implememnt the _TopN_ people model (ordered collection of people) that are most relevant to a given rider?
+> _(Hint: this is related to what you did in mandatory assignment 2)

+### 3d - Unit testing

+> How would you unit test RxPY code?
+How, and why do you unit test in virtual time?

+You should test it by using virtual-time scheduling, so that running the unit-tests doesn't take a long time.
+This is done by creating a test scheduler and specifying the time of each event the observable sequence emits, you can then subscribe to these events (after filtering for example) and subscribe to the events on the specified time.